Find It Locally

 Spend your SNAP dollars on fruits and vegetables with participating HIP farmers before you spend your SNAP dollars on other SNAP-eligible foods.
 That way, the HIP benefit will rebate your SNAP purchases (up to the maximum cap per month—see above), and you can then spend your SNAP dollars on any other SNAP-eligible food purchase.

 Your potential to earn extra SNAP money through HIP is reset on the first day of the month, no matter which day your regular SNAP benefits are deposited—so every time a new month rolls around, you have another $40-$80 to earn.
 Don’t miss out on free money—make sure you earn your full amount of extra SNAP each month!

 For questions or concerns regarding your EBT card call 1-800-997-2555, the number on the back of your card.

 For questions about how HIP works or where you can use your HIP benefit please call Project Bread’s FoodSource Hotline at 1-800-645-8333.
 More information about the program can be found online at: mass.gov/hip.
-You may also email us at DTA.HIP@state.ma.us.
+You may also email the Department of Transitional Assistance at DTA.HIP@state.ma.us.